Science is all about debate.

-(They’d win, you could get seriously hurt—pigs are quite strong!—and you’d only end up humiliated, bemerded and bawling a stream of excuses for losing to an opponent who, let’s be frank, is somewhat dirty and subhuman.)
+(They’d win, you could get seriously hurt—pigs are quite strong!—and you’d just end up humiliated, bemerded and bawling a stream of excuses for losing to an opponent that, let’s be frank, is somewhat dirty and subhuman.)

 The trouble with debates is that a skilled speaker can make almost any scientific evidence seem worth considering.

 It isn’t, of course—but the audience might not know that.
-You can’t expect non-experts to recognize industry-linked, ideologically-driven, think-tank-funded, notorious, crank, serially crank and other low-credibility evidence—especially since researchers still aren’t required to disclose credibility statistics alongside their results.
+You can’t expect non-experts to recognize industry-linked, ideologically-driven, think-tank-funded, notorious, crank, serially-crank and other low-credibility evidence—especially since researchers still aren’t required to disclose credibility statistics alongside their results.
 (The Respectable Science movement argues that such transparency needs to be mandatory if we want to keep scientific integrity out of the reach of illegitimate, non-mainstream, disreputable and/or unserious scholars).

 And this is exactly what the science ignorati are so good at: drawing attention to science a scientist would ignore.

 Rhetoric (the art of speaking persuasively) and scientific truth (which nobody really knows how to define) are not always easy companions.

 The orator essentially has the audience at his or her mercy: he or she can cherry-pick; sensationalize; fail to mention contrary, pro-science studies; or cite papers from journals the majority of serious scientists would probably say are fast getting a reputation for not being very respectable on any legitimate level.

-I’ve even seen a speaker deliberately forget—for ideological motives—to put enough emphasis on the fact that for every paper that flies in the face of the broad science, scientists have a mountain of science broadly agreeing that our understanding of the majority of the evidence is what the opinion of experts likely believe!
+I’ve even seen speakers deliberately forget—for ideological motives—to put enough emphasis on the fact that for every paper that flies in the face of the broad science, scientists have a mountain of science broadly agreeing that our understanding of the majority of the evidence is more or less consistent what the opinion of experts likely says!

 Literally.
 And the audience is none the wiser.

 As I like to quip when warming up the room: rhetoric is a weapon of mass deception.

 That’s why I’m perfectly happy to speak to any audience, in any venue, as long as I don’t have to share the credibility of the stage with the other side.